Konamiman/Z280TechnicalManual/9-On-Chip_Peripherals.md

 **Clock Select (CS)**.
 The state of this bit specifies the clock input for the UART.
 When this bit is set to 1, counter/timer 1's output pulse supplies the UART clock.
 When this bit is cleared to 0, counter/timer 1's clock input pin provides the UART clock signal, thus allowing the use of an externally-generated clock.
 The content of the IPA field of C/T 1's Configuration register does not affect these UART clocking modes.

-**Transmitter Buffer Empty (BE).** This status bit is automatically set to 1 whenever the Transmit Data register becomes empty and cleared to 0 whenever a character is loaded into the Transmit Data register.
-The BE bit is controlled by the UART circuitry; it can be read via an I/O read but is unaffected by an I/O write to this register.
-A reset loads a 1 into this bit.

 **Parity (P).** When set to 1, an additional bit position (in addition to the number of bits per character specified in the BC field) is added to each transmitted character and expected in each received character; this additional bit is the parity bit.
 Parity bits in received characters are assembled as part of the character for character lengths of less than 8 bits.

 **Parity Even/bdd (E/O).** If parity is specified (P = 1), this bit determines whether an odd or even parity bit is added to transmitted characters and whether odd or even parity is checked for in received characters.
-E/O = 1 specifies even parity and E/0 = 0 specifies odd parity.
+E/O = 1 specifies even parity and E/O = 0 specifies odd parity.
 If P = 0, then this bit is ignored.

 **Bits per Character (B/C).** This 2-bit field determines the number of bits per character in both the transmitter and receiver, as specified in Table 9-10.
 If this field is changed while a character is being transmitted or received, the results are unpredictable.